Constraining Light Scalar Field with Torsion-Balance Gravity Experiments: The parameter constraints on the scalar field coupling parameters

-$nonMRA$ $method$ MRA method obtains an idealistic estimate since it assumes that the experiment is sensitive to only one coupling parameter.
-HUST-18 and HUST-20 experiments are sensitive to the different combinations of the DM coupling coefficients.
-By using multiple sets of HUST-18 and HUST-20 data, we can set final exclusion limits on the $\Lambda_{\gamma}$ and $\Lambda_{e}$ at 95$\%$ confidence level, which do not rely on MRA method.
+The MRA method obtains an idealistic estimate since it assumes that the experiment is sensitive to only one coupling parameter.
+By using multiple sets of data with different combinations of the coupling coefficients, we can set the constraints on the individual coefficients without the assumption that the values of other parameters are zero.
+In the mass ranges $5\times10^{-6}-2\times10^{-4}$ eV, HUST-18 and HUST-20 experiments are sensitive to the different combinations of the coupling coefficients,

+where the $\Delta G_{\text{sf}}(m_{\phi})$ and $\tau_{\text{sf}}(m_{\phi})$ are the numerical results of {scalar-field} effects in the HUST-18 and HUST-20 experiments, respectively.
+By using two sets of HUST-18 and HUST-20 data, one can obtain the solutions ($\Lambda_{\gamma}, \Lambda_{e}$) for each value of $m_{\phi}$.
+Considering the max one of absolute values ($|\Lambda_{\gamma}|, |\Lambda_{e}$|), we can set final exclusion limits on the $|\Lambda_{\gamma}|$ and $|\Lambda_{e}|$ at 95$\%$ confidence level, which does not rely on MRA method.
 Figures \ref{fig:3} and \ref{fig:4} present the excluded regions for the photon coupling parameter $\Lambda_{\gamma}$ and electron coupling parameter $\Lambda_{e}$, respectively.
 Although these limits have less sensitivity than those gained by the MRA method, the results do not depend on the MRA assumption.
-Better limits can be achieved by combining more $G$-measurement or fifth force experiments with different materials.
+Better limits can be achieved by combining more $G$-measurement or ISL test experiments with different materials.

-It is interesting to search for dark matter in the various short-range gravity experiments, as they can provide complementary DM information in the corresponding mass ranges.
-By reducing electrostatic force, further improvements could be made in the HUST gravitational inverse-square law experiment.
-The fifth force tests with different materials also can be performed to provide new data set for DM searches.
-And more $G$-measurement experiments will be considered using Eq.(\ref{dmg1}) in the future work.
+{It is interesting to search in a mass range with multiple gravity experiments.} The combination of multiple sets of data can be used to constrain the {coupling parameters} without the MRA assumption.
+By reducing electrostatic force, further improvements could be made in the HUST gravitational ISL experiment.
+The ISL test experiments with different materials also {can be performed to provide a new data set for constraining coupling parameters.} And more $G$-measurement experiments will be considered using Eq.(\ref{dmg1}) in future work.
 Combining multiple short-range gravity experiments, we can obtain more stringent constraints on the coupling parameters in a larger mass range.
-These constraints will be comparable or even better than the result from approximations of MRA.